 If you suffer from asthma or if your symptoms are triggered by odor and chemical pollutants, you’ll want to consider an asthma air purifier or an odor and chemical air purifier.
 These air purifiers contain added odor and chemical filtration as well as HEPA filters for allergen particle removal.

-Keeping humidity around 30%-50% helps keeps dust mites, mold and other allergens under control.
+Keeping humidity around 30%-50%, helps keep dust mites, mold and other allergens under control.
 A good dehumidifier helps reduce moisture in indoor air and effectively controls allergens.
-Here’s our reviews of some of the top selling amazon dehumidifiers to protect your home.

 Comments will be approved before showing up.